laminas/tutorials/doc/book/event-manager.md

 - `last()` will retrieve the last result received
 - `contains($value)` allows you to test all values to see if a given one was received, and returns a boolean `true` if found, and `false` if not.
+- `stopped()` will return a boolean value indicating whether or not a short-circuit occured; more on this in the next section.

 Typically, you should not worry about the return values from events, as the object triggering the event shouldn't really have much insight into what listeners are attached.
-However, sometimes you may want to short-circuit execution if interesting results are obtained.
+However, sometimes you may want to short-circuit execution if interesting results are obtained. (zend-mvc uses this feature to check for listeners returning responses, which are then returned immediately.)

 ### Short-circuiting listener execution

-You may want to short-ciruit execution if a particular result is obtained, or if a listener determines that something is wrong, or that it can return something quicker than the target.
+You may want to short-circuit execution if a particular result is obtained, or if a listener determines that something is wrong, or that it can return something quicker than the target.